 He passed the diploma in funeral directing with the NAFD in 1980.
 Scott took over the running of Tom Owen and Son in 1987.
 He continued improving the duty of care to the bereaved in their time of need.
 The business has seen many improvements over the past few years, under Scott’s management.

 2021 - Present

 Today, the Owen family remain at the heart of Tom Owen and Son.
-Tristan, the fourth generation of the family, alongside his fiancée Kelly are here to help you create a bespoke and fitting funeral.
-They are supported not only by Tristan's father, Scott's long and respected experience, but also by Chris.
+Tristan, the fourth generation of the family, alongside his wife Kelly are here to help you create a bespoke and fitting funeral.
+They are supported by Chris, James and Vicky.
 Embracing modern technology, a creative flair and diverse and inclusivity, we ensure that all families have the opportunity to be involved in organising the funeral to a level they are comfortable with.